 - X-Acto Knife

 - Twine Flower Magnets

-You will want to start by cleaning out your tins (old cookie crumbs anyone?) and taking off any labels that may be on them.
+- You will want to start by cleaning out your tins (old Christmas cookies crumbs anyone?) and taking off any labels that may be on them.
 Make sure they are clean and dry.
 Then get some cardboard and head outside where your spray painting magic can begin!

-When your containers are newly painted and fully dry (wait at least 24 hours after spray painting), then you can start embellishing them with washi tape.
-I started with my rectangle shaped cookie tin and added Washi tape just like it was ribbon on a wrapped gift.
+When your newly painted decorative tins are newly painted and fully dry (wait at least 24 hours after spray painting), then you can start embellishing them with washi tape.
+I started with my rectangle-shaped cookie storage tin and added Washi tape just like it was ribbon on a wrapped gift.

-When the tape was lined up, I used the X-Acto knife to make cuts where the cookie tin opens up.
+When the tape is lined up, use the X-Acto knife to make cuts where the newly decorated holiday season cookie tin opens up.
 I also trimmed the washi tape on the bottom right at the edge of the container for a nice clean line on the bottom.